Disclaimer: Affiliate links help us produce good content. Learn more.

 |Manual setup||Routers, QNAP, Synology, OpenELEC, Raspberry Pi, Chromebook||Router, firewall, NAS|

 When it comes to compatibility, both support basically the same platforms, including Windows, Mac OS, iOS, Android, Amazon Firestick TV, and consoles.
 Both competitors offer plenty of security settings to play around with.
-Furthermore, both services allow you to connect ten different devices simultaneously.
 Unsurprisingly, you can also use each service to set up a router manually with a VPN.

 One advantage that PureVPN has is the addition of browser extensions for Chrome, Edge, and Firefox.
-While not exactly groundbreaking, it’s the extra push that PureVPN needed to net a win.
+However, that’s nothing when you remember that IPVanish allows you to connect an unlimited number of devices simultaneously.

 Netflix and other streaming platforms